 The first step to replacing the LED lights is to turn off your electric fireplace insert and unplug it from the wall.
 Then wait about 20 minutes for the unit to cool down, so the bulbs aren’t hot when you remove them.
 Refer to your owner’s manual to learn how to access the lights for your model.

-Once you locate the light bulbs, rotate them counterclockwise to remove them, but don’t touch the bulbs with your bare hands just in case.
+Once you locate the burned-out light bulbs, rotate them counterclockwise to remove them, but don’t touch the bulbs with your bare hands just in case.
 This is where the rubber gloves come into play.
 Once you have removed the dead bulbs, install the new bulbs by turning them in a clockwise motion.

 Once you replace the burnt-out bulbs with new bulbs, replace the access panel and the screws.
 When finished, place the fireplace back where it belongs, plug it in, and turn on the flames.
 The realistic flames and the ember bed should provide the light and ambiance they were meant to.

 Loose wiring causes several problems with your portable electric fireplace.
 Loose wiring causes the flame not to move, prevents the fireplace from turning on, the log set to not glow, or the heater doesn’t provide heat.
 First, turn off the power to the device to fix the problem.